CompetitionAdmin/2026-Coding-with-Arduino-Competition/readme.md

    1. On GitHub, navigate to the main page of the repository '2026-Coding-with-Arduino-Competition'
       ![Select Repo](images/Main.png)

-   2. From the file tree view on the left, select the  branch dropdown menu, then click the 'View all branches' button.
+   2. From the file tree view on the left, select the 'main' dropdown menu, then click the 'View all branches' button.
       ![Select Branch](images/Step2.png)

    3. Click New branch